Cog-Creators/Red-DiscordBot/docs/autostart_win.rst

 -------------------------------

 .. note:: This assumes you already have chocolatey installed.
-          If not, you may install it or follow the manual instructions for getting NSSM
+          If not, you may install it or follow the manual instructions for getting NSSM.

 To install via Chocolatey, search "powershell" in the start menu, right-click on it and then click "Run as administrator"